 What’s worse than staff resigning?
 Employees that don’t turn up for work even though you’re paying them.

 UK businesses lose an average of 6.9 days a year per employee due to absenteeism – that’s £554 per employee.
 For a business of 200 staff, that’s £110,800.
 If your workforce is disengaged, the figure will be much higher.

 And unlike annual leave or resignations, where you get a notice that you will be short of staff, absenteeism can hit you at any time and affect your operations significantly.
 Again, you may be forced to hire expensive temporary staff to keep up with orders.

 So what can you do to fix this problem quickly?

 The first step is to look for signs of an employee engagement problem.
-This will show you just how bad the situation at your company and help you address it quickly.
+This will show you just how bad the situation at your company is and help you address it quickly.

 Next, try this savings calculator to calculate how much you could save in costs by investing in a new employee engagement programme.
 To see the savings potential for your business is breathtaking.

 As for an employee engagement system, you need something that does the following: